Enter your search query here. You can use keywords or phrases to find content.

 Loading...

-Your superannuation (super) is money that is put aside, into a super fund, during your working life for you to use when you retire… but what happens to it until then?
-Well, the trustee of your super fund, invests your super on your behalf, in accoordance with the fund’s investment strategy.
-The trustee will invest the money across different investment markets using a range of asset classes and investment strategies.
+Your super is money that's put aside into a super fund during your working life for you to use when you retire… but what happens to it until then?

 How super is invested?